 The 2019 Maine deer hunting season has begun, and rifle season will continue until sundown on November 30th.
 Many trail runners take the month of November off in order to avoid safety concerns.
 This is not strictly necessary, but although you can trust 99% of sportsmen to behave legally and ethically, the other 1% create 100% of our tragedies.
 I was raised in the kind of hunting and fishing family that believes in responsibly sharing the wild.
 Here are a few of my personal strategies to be confident and safe in the woods.

 1. Wear blaze orange.
 Hunters are legally required to do this, but it's optional for the rest of us.
 Wear blaze orange to look as unnatural as possible in the woods.
 This is the easiest way to stay safe.
-You can get blaze orange trucker hats and toques for $5 at practically any gas station this time of year, or if you are looking for something more durable, check out the selection of hats and vests at Minikins.
+You can get blaze orange headbands and hats and from Spandits.
 Stock up!
 Also, consider your layering strategy in these November temperatures.
 If you need to add or shed a layer during your run, will your blaze orange still show?
+Spandits can make you any of their garments in Trail Blazer, their high-visibility fabric, to help you stay visible at any temperature.
+I'm a Spandits ambassador, and you can use the code SPANDITSLOVE to save 10% on your order.

 2. Don't wear white.
 That 1% of hunters you can't trust?
 They're reacting to moving flashes of white in the woods, which their poor judgment misidentifies as the hind of a running whitetail deer.
 None of us look much like deer but if you avoid wearing white in hunting season, you seal the deal.